collinb04/rasp-pi-flutter-app/README.md

 # Raspberry Pi Setup Guide – Edge Forestry Flutter App

+MODELS ARE NOT INCLUDED AND PROPRIETARY TO EDGE FORESTRY AI

 ## Introduction
 This guide provides a step-by-step walkthrough for setting up the **Edge Forestry Flutter Application** on a **Raspberry Pi 4**.
 It covers hardware assembly, OS installation, dependency setup, and service configuration.